Table of Contents

 The British Dry January campaign was so successful that people in the United States started participating shortly thereafter and other countries followed.

-Whatever the case might be for each individual, a break from the booze comes with all kinds of benefits, with the most important one likely being the bird’s eye view we get of our relationship to alcohol.
+Whatever the case might be for each individual, a break from the booze comes with all kinds of perks, with the most important one likely being the bird’s eye view we get of our relationship to alcohol.

 It should be noted that excessive or long-term drinkers should not participate in Dry January or quitting alcohol abruptly without proper treatment because it can lead to dangerous health issues like withdrawal or even delirium tremens symptoms.